asyncapi/website/pages/blog/react-as-generator-engine.md

 }
 ```

 Looking at both examples we see that in Nujucks we operate on string literals, it means that when passing data to a macro, you always need to know what type of data the macro takes.
 In React we operate on JS objects/variables.
 By this, your IDE should always inform you what value, of what type, you must pass to component.
-Also, Nunjucks's macro should be created inside `partials` folder of template.
+Also, Nunjucks's macro should be created inside `.partials` folder of template.
 Using React, you can create component whenever you want.

-### Using 3rd packages
+### Using third party packages

-Using helper functions from 3rd packages, in Nunjucks you must apply them as [filters](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#filters).
+Using helper functions from third party packages, in Nunjucks you must apply them as [filters](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#filters).
 For example, you want to use one function from [`Lodash`](https://lodash.com/) library like `lowerCase`.
-To do this, you must create inside `filters` folder function to convert given function to Nunjucks's filter:
+To do this, you must create a function inside `filters` folder to convert the function to Nunjucks's filter:

 ```js
 // filters/lowerCase.js
 const _ = require('lodash');
 const filter = module.exports;
 filter.lowerCase = _.lowerCase;
 ```